Religious influences on Zoroastrianism: Influence of Hinduism

-Influence on Parsis
+Fasting in Zoroastrianism is forbidden because it weakens the body and that is sinful, and many followers dislike fasting, but the Parsees were influenced by the Hindus, who took the idea of fasting at a funeral.

-Fasting in Zoroastrianism is considered forbidden because it weakens the body and that is sin in Zoroastrianism, and many followers hate fasting, but the Parsees were influenced by the Hindus, who took the idea of fasting at a funeral.
+While comparing Iranian Zoroastrianism with the Parsis, Shahin Bakhradnia, a Zoroastrian and the granddaughter of a priest, suggested that the Parsis were influenced by the cultures around them, such as the practice of scattering ashes in the temple, prostration, and kissing, which she said were likely borrowed from Hinduism.